BushLife - Backpack Gear Load Out

 From time to time, check through yours for expired or damaged items and know what you have on you at all times.
 I tucked a few extras into mine, such as a small tube of sunscreen, lip balm and bug spray.

-The latest addition for me is a CAT tourniquet in blaze orange or whatever is available as CAT tourniquets can be hard to come by.
-When you need a tourniquet, you will need it immediately and having it stand out in the pack is not a bad idea!
+The latest addition for me is a CAT tourniquet in blaze orange.
+When you need a tourniquet, you will need it immediately and having it stand out in your survivalist backpack is not a bad idea!

 Further Reading: Time To Secure Survival with a CAT Tourniquet